 In honour of World Collage Day on May 12, 2018, Kolaj Magazine is releasing a special edition for World Collage Day.
 The edition has Cut Out Pages, artist profiles, and stories about collage.
-The World Collage Day Special Edition comes with an enamel pin designed by Michael Pajon featuring the World Collage Day image, a World Collage Day Poster, five World Collage Day postcards, five Collage Artist Trading Cards and some other goodies to get you in the spirit of World Collage Day.
+Also available is an enamel pin designed by Michael Pajon featuring the World Collage Day image.

 World Collage Day, May 12, 2018, is an opportunity for people to come together around collage in their own communities and to connect to the world digitally using the hashtag #WorldCollageDay.
 See what’s happening in your town or create your own event.